ADR-0001: Crate Organization

 - rustledger-booking: Balance booking algorithms, depends on core

-- rustledger-query: BQL query language, depends on core
+- rustledger-query: BQL query language, depends on core, parser, loader

 - rustledger-importer: Bank statement import framework (CSV, OFX)